Being in college isn't all about the books – it's a stage of student growth and awareness.

 You may have heard before that moderate to high-intensity exercise for thirty minutes five days a week is good for the heart.
 Well, riding the waves is an excellent way to achieve it instead of studying all day.
 While training, you'll engage in activities like paddling, climbing on board, and falling off.
 Although these activities aren't challenging, they directly affect the heart.

-One of the famous surfing tips for beginners is to focus.
-It helps you anticipate any wave and stay balanced.
+Surfers who use the right surf equipment can enjoy their experience even more, focusing on mindfulness and maximizing the benefits of the sport.
 While focusing, you're mindful of what's happening around you.
 Although you're not sitting on a yoga mat in your room, it is a way to practice mindfulness and reap its benefits.

 You increase your balance and coordination as you learn to remain on a board while heading into a wave.
 Practicing balance and coordination skills helps you get used to it after school.